7 Things You Can Do to Protect a Marriage During Crisis

 Measuring who’s invested more in the relationship

-Blaming a single person for the crisis you're in is a wrong thing to do.
+Blaming a single person for your marriage in crisis is the wrong thing to do.
 Instead, focus on the current situation and the moves you'll make from now on.

 2) Communicate Openly

 Open communication is the key to a balanced, strong marriage.
-This is something you should learn to practice from day one, and not just when you're dealing with a crisis.
+This is something you should learn to practice from day one, and not just when you've got a marriage crisis.

 This is why you need to communicate with your partner even more when the crisis hits you: